redhat-cop/casl-ansible/roles/openshift-applier/README.md

     namespace: <target_openshift_namespace>
 ```

 You have the choice of sourcing a `file` or a `template`.
-The `file` definition expects that the sourced file has all definitions set and will not pass any parameters (i.e.: static content).
+The `file` definition expects that the sourced file has all definitions set and will NOT accept any parameters (i.e.: static content).
 The `template` definition expects a `params` file to be sourced along with it which will be passed into the template.

-Both choices give you the option of defining target namespaces in the template manually, or adding the `namespace` variable alongside the template and params (where applicable)
+**_TIP:_** Both choices give you the option of defining target namespaces in the template manually, or adding the `namespace` variable alongside the template and params (where applicable)

 #### Sourcing a directory with files

-You can source a directory composed of files (without parameters) using `content_dir` instead of defining each file individually.
+You can source a directory composed of static files (without parameters) using `content_dir` instead of defining each file individually.
 That would look like this:
 ```yaml
 - object: policy
   content_dir: <dir_with_policy_files>
 ```
-In this example above, all of the files in the `<dir_with_policy_files>` directory would get sourced and applied to the cluster.
+In this example above, all of the files in the `<dir_with_policy_files>` directory would get sourced and applied to the cluster (native OpenShift processing).

-### namespace objects (cluster-admin only)
+### Ordering of Objects in the inventory

+The inventory content is defined as an ordered list, and hence processed in the order it is written.
+This is important to understand from the perspective of dependencies between your inventory content.
+For example; it's important to have namespaces or projectrequests defined early to ensure these exists before any of the builds or deployments defined later on in the inventory attempts to use a namespace.

 One of the ways to define an OpenShift project using a file or template is to use define a `namespace` object.
 It would look like this:
 ```yaml